agile-ts/documentation/docs/quick_start/React.md

 A `Collection` provides a global set of _information_ we need to remember at a later point in time.
 It is designed for arrays of `data objects` following the same pattern.
-For example, it can be used to remember a flexible list of todos globally.
+For example, it can be used to remember a flexible list of todo items globally.
-Like the State, it is created with the help of an instantiated [Agile Instance](../packages/core/features/agile-instance/Introduction.md) often called `App`.
+Like a State, it is created with the help of an instantiated [Agile Instance](../packages/core/features/agile-instance/Introduction.md) often called `App`.
 ```ts
 const MY_COLLECTION = App.createCollection();
 ```